-Supervised experiential learning courses focus on training in authentic professional practice settings.
 Supervised experiential professional learning is offered in three major areas: Food Service Management, Clinical Dietetics, and Community/Public Health Nutrition.
 All supervised experiential learning activities in professional work setting must be completed within the Dietitian Nutritionist Program.
-The Dietitian Nutritionist Program does not accept Professional Work Setting SEL hours from other institutions, any work experience, or volunteer hours towards the required Professional Work Setting SEL hours for the program.
-A detailed discussion of the supervised practice is in the Policies and Procedures Specifically Related to Supervised Experiential Learning section of this handbook.
+The Dietitian Nutritionist Program does not accept professional work setting supervised experiential learning hours from other institutions, any work experience, or volunteer hours towards the required professional work setting supervised experiential learning hours for the program.
+A detailed discussion of supervised experiential learning is in the Policies and Procedures Specifically Related to the supervised experiential learning section of this handbook.